LoveToCommit/vexss-spring/README.md

 https://www.elastic.co/guide/en/elasticsearch/reference/current/_index_and_query_a_document.html
 6. Drop the vexss-client folder into your HTTP server
 7. Hit localhost:80/vexss-client
+8. Set up a cp script that has authorization to copy a directory from your workspace directory (Eclipse-Neon in my case) to the target apache http server directory.
+This lets you do live reloading when you make updates to the build.
+Alternatively run directly in the IDE of choice.

 ## EXAMPLE
 Select * Data Architecture radio button and enter search string like "database support"